tyler-jones8209/CS128-New-Students-Format/README.md

 # CS128-New-Students-Format
-Takes an input file and formats it correctly for use in the bash file to make CS128 student profiles. \n *Only works if the input file is formatted the same as this one*
+Takes an input file and formats it correctly for use in the bash file to make CS128 student profiles.\ *Only works if the input file is formatted the same as this one*